unoplatform/uno.extensions/doc/Overview/Maui/ThirdParty-GrapeCity.md

     {
 	    public static MauiAppBuilder UseMauiControls(this MauiAppBuilder builder)
 		    => builder
                 .RegisterFlexGridControls()
                 .RegisterCalendarControls()
                 .ConfigureFonts(fonts =>
                 {
                     fonts.AddFont("MauiEmbeddingApp/Assets/Fonts/OpenSansRegular.ttf", "OpenSansRegular");
                     fonts.AddFont("MauiEmbeddingApp/Assets/Fonts/OpenSansSemibold.ttf", "OpenSansSemibold");
                 });
     }
     ```

 ## Adding FlexGrid

-1. Follow the [FlexGrid Quick Start](https://www.grapecity.com/componentone/docs/maui/online-maui/flexgrid-quickstart.html) by applying XAML to the EmbeddedControl.xaml and C# to the EmbeddedControl.Xaml.cs (in the constructor)
+1. Follow the [FlexGrid Quick Start](https://www.grapecity.com/componentone/docs/maui/online-maui/flexgrid-quickstart.html) to apply XAML to the EmbeddedControl.xaml and C# code to the EmbeddedControl.xaml.cs (in the constructor).

-1. Add Customer class (see https://www.grapecity.com/componentone/docs/maui/online-maui/customerclass.html)
+1. Add Customer class (see https://www.grapecity.com/componentone/docs/maui/online-maui/customerclass.html).

-1. Wrap content in ScrollViewer on the MainPage of the Uno Platform application to make sure the full FlexGrid and other controls can be scrolled into view.
+1. Wrap content in `ScrollViewer` on the `MainPage` of the Uno Platform application to make sure the full `FlexGrid` and other controls can be scrolled into the view.

 ## Adding Calendar

-1. Follow the [Calendar Quick Start](https://www.grapecity.com/componentone/docs/maui/online-maui/calendarquickstart.html) by applying XAML to the EmbeddedControl.xaml.
+1. Follow the [Calendar Quick Start](https://www.grapecity.com/componentone/docs/maui/online-maui/calendarquickstart.html) to apply XAML to the EmbeddedControl.xaml.

 1. In order for the Calendar control to render correctly on all platforms you should set both `HeightRequest` and `WidthRequest` attributes on the Calendar control.